benyamindsmith/ig.degree.betweenness/utils/joss_paper/paper.md

-the intention for using this algorithm is meant to be used in an unsupervised, modularity maximizing setting, where the grouping of nodes is decided on the strength of the connected clusters -a.k.a. modularity[^4].
-Figure 1 provides a detailed overview of how the algorithm works.
+the intention for using this algorithm is meant to be used in an unsupervised, modularity maximizing setting, where the grouping of nodes is decided on the strength of the connected clusters -a.k.a. modularity^[For a more formal definition of modularity, see:
+<https://en.wikipedia.org/wiki/Modularity_(networks)>].
+Figure 1 provides a detailed overview of how the
+algorithm works.

 <figure>